W-Floyd/solus-deepin/README.md

 ***

+*2018-03-24.2* - Got my build script set up, should now help insulate me from accidentally inheriting deps that are not in my lists.
+Will in due course rebuild all packages to validate my run/build_dep files.
+For now though, I've updated everything!

 *2018-03-24.1* - Gone back through all my packages, spent way too long fighting `treefrog-framework`, but have no un-commited files or changes now.
 Will start upgrading more things in the morning...
 Some things of note:
 * If I don't include a rundep that the arch repos do, it's because I can't see why I need it.
 I will slowly try to add these back in as I determine why I need them